ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 ### Conclusions

 Despite our efforts in fine-tuning 'k', the model's performance through iterative cross-validation on the dataset — marked by accuracies of 0.59 and 0.66 — hasn't met our expectations.
 This might be due to the fact that there is a relatively weak correlation between our features and the target variable "difficulty".
 The exploratory analysis, particularly the heatmap, showed that even the most correlated feature, "acceptance_rate", only has a correlation coefficient of -0.39.
 This is likely a significant contributor to the model's underwhelming performance.
+Additionally, the disparity between the number of problems of different difficulty levels may be contributing.

 **Strategies for Improvement**

 Given the model's current limitations, we propose some approaches to improve its accuracy:
 Extended 'k' Range: Broadening the range of 'k' values beyond the initial 1 to 40, we may find a more effective 'k' that could improve the model's performance.
 However, we need to keep in mind that it's crucial to balance the risk of overfitting with smaller 'k' values against underfitting with larger 'k' values.
 Data Preprocessing Refinement: Revisiting our approach to preprocessing, which is currently centered around MinMax Scaling, could be beneficial.
 Exploring alternative scaling and standardization techniques could reveal new patterns and correlations that might help the model's performance.
+Oversampling: sampling with replacement to create a training data set with equal number of Easy, Medium, and Hard problems might be worth exploring.
 As we progress to subsequent models, we hope that we can achieve a better performance.